German Americans in the United States

 The Conestoga wagon which was used in the opening of the American Frontier was first designed and built by German settlers in Pennsylvania.

-The Conestoga wagon, a horse-drawn freight wagon, originated in the 18th century in the Conestoga Creek region of Lancaster County, Pennsylvania.
 Ideally suited for transporting goods over poor roads, it had a capacity of up to six tons, a floor that curved upward at both ends to prevent the contents from shifting, and a white tarp to protect it from bad weather.
-It was drawn by four to six horses.

 Germans in the American Cilvil War